Willgunter/Discord-Clone/README.md

     - Started work on organization of frontend.
 Current task is trying to figure out how to put the send message button right beside the input message form

     - Update: made tremendous progress of organizing main frontend page.
 Next task is of couse putting the send message button right beside the input message form

+- 8/16/2023
+    - Less time today bc coming back home & haircut & shopping

+    - Found out how to do the thing where the main box fills both the left and right sides

 ## Resources
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)